Residential Real Estate

 - While improving, supply will remain tight in the more popular price points in the residential real estate.

-- Many new jobs seem to be resulting from the Tax and Jobs act (just look at the help wanted signs).
+- Many new jobs seem to be resulting from the Tax and Jobs act (look at the help wanted signs).

-- For the first time in memory, the US is reporting 7.2+million open jobs and only 6. million unemployed.
+- For the first time in memory, the US is reporting 7+million open jobs and under 6 million unemployed.
 We are at full employment if you consider that 3% of unemployed is the normal level.

 - We now need to match the skills of the unemployed to the job openings to prosper further as many four-year degrees currently being obtained, are not useful in the current job market.
 It has also opened up the need for inward migration of workers to the economy.
 In some areas, this is happening via people immigrating from outside of the US to areas with the skills needed to fill open positions.

 - The affordability index shows that there is room for much more sales; all we need an increase in inventory.
 The most affordable time to buy appears to be now!.